 All employees take part in on-going training and are kept regularly up to date with the latest guidance.

 Raphy Perez – General Manager

-To ensure our care homes remain free from COVID-19, our helpful Home Managers can guide you around during a video call, so you get a feel of what life is like with Care South.
+To protect our staff and residents, our helpful Home Managers are happy to guide you around our homes with a video call, so that you can get a feel for what life is like at Sussexdown.

-The care home is supported by the Friends of Sussexdown group, which regularly holds fundraising events to support activities, entertainment and outings for the residents , many of whom are RAF veterans.
+We are supported by the Friends of Sussexdown group, which regularly holds fundraising events to support activities, entertainment and outings for the residents , many of whom are Royal Air Force (RAF) veterans.

 If you would like to find out more about Friends of Sussexdown or make a donation, please contact Paula Keene on 01273 452801 or email [email protected]

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.